hashicorp/setup-nomad-pack/README.md

 # setup-nomad-pack

-The `hashicorp/setup-nomad-pack` action is a JavaScript action that sets up the `nomad-pack` CLI in your GitHub Actions workflow by adding the binary to `PATH`.
+The `hashicorp/setup-nomad-pack` Action sets up the `nomad-pack` CLI in your GitHub Actions workflow by adding the binary to `PATH`.

-After you've used the action, subsequent steps in the same job can run arbitrary `nomad-pack` commands using [the GitHub Actions `run` syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
-This allows (most) `nomad-pack` commands to work exactly like they do on a local command line interface.

 ## Table of Contents